openqasm/openqasm/source/language/types.rst

 calls as described later and are not available by default.
 Real constants can be cast to other types, just like other values.

-A standard set of built-in constants which are included in the default namespace are listed in table `1 <#tab:real-constants>`__.
+A standard set of built-in constants that are included in the default namespace are listed in table `1 <#tab:real-constants>`__.
 These constants are all of type ``float[64]``.
+Additionally, the constant ``pi_a`` is defined as a machine precision ``angle`` holding the value ``π``, which is represented by a 1 in the most-significant bit position and zeros elsewhere.

 .. code-block:: c
    :force: